rollup/rollup-plugin-multi-entry/README.md

 Using all three files above as entry points will yield a bundle with exports for `a`, `b`, and `c`.

-*Notice*: Default exports like `export default class Foo{...}` will not be exported, only named exports are allowed.
+> *Note*: Default exports like `export default class Foo {...}` will not be exported, only named exports are allowed.

 ## Install